Dog Show (The Ren & Stimpy Show): Plot

 George Liquor has entered his pets Ren and Stimpy into a dog show despite the fact that Stimpy is a Manx cat; he had attempted to train the duo to extraordinary success some time ago.
-George braids Ren's ears with bows and massages his gums to maintain his dental hygiene; he notices Ren's tail and immediately docks him with a rubber band.
+George braids Ren's ears with bows and massages his gums to maintain his dental hygiene; he notices Ren's tail and immediately docks him with a rubber band (though not permanently).
 He tries to brush the duo's fur, unintentionally shaving Stimpy's fur as well as Ren's skin, revealing his skeleton.
 Despite their seemingly dreadful condition, George brings them to the pre-judging round.
 Mr. Horse serves as the judge.

 Mrs. Buttloaves' dog Periwinkle was the first to be judged; despite its acceptable weight and visual makeover, Mr. Horse proves his standards to be even lower than George's by chewing it, which he finds uncomfortable, hence disqualifying it.
 He throws the dog to a bulldog who eats it, much to Ren and Stimpy's horror.
 The second dog, a hyperactive poodle, was immediately disqualified, but he reveals himself to be articulate, further slandering his owner and torturous treatment before willfully accepting his impeding demise.

 Ren is the third to be judged.
 His excessive rheum and mites in his ears are considered by Mr. Horse to be representative of Chihuahuas' sickly nature, and he is allowed entry.
-Ren is overjoyed, wagging his tail despite it having been docked earlier.
+Ren is overjoyed, wagging his tail.
 Stimpy, the next "dog" to be judged, received a particularly strange reaction from Mr. Horse; he does not realize Stimpy is a cat, but Stimpy is still disqualified for having smooth buttocks.
 George's furious assault convinces a traumatized Mr. Horse to change his mind.

 The Salesman serves as the judge for the final round.
 The first dog to be shown is a well-groomed greyhound, which gets a near-perfect score.
 Stimpy comes next, only to be disqualified again for having an ingrown claw.
 A furious George rips his shirt and vows to win the contest, only for Ren to talk back and tell him to compete instead.
 George tries to control him but could not afford to admit his loss, so he agrees.
 George wins the competition due to his muscular physique, despite him being obviously a human.
 In a humorous reversal of their relationship, George has his ego expanded with the award as the honored pet, while Ren and Stimpy celebrate in pride as if they were the owners.